 Banks and wealth management firms are faced with a wide choice of technology options, all claiming to deliver benefits that will improve client service, cut costs or increase productivity, but the breadth of choice (and acronyms) can be confusing.
 So, what’s important and what’s not, and what will differentiate your service, rather than just supporting core business?
-This was the theme of our latest webinar.
+This was the theme of a recent webinar of ours.

 To illustrate what to look for when sourcing technology solutions, Sebastien Buchard, Chief Sales Officer at core banking solutions provider Azqore, finds the analogy of building a house to be useful.